bvm/bvm/README.md

 3. Ability to get url of version from registry.
 4. Perhaps rename "registry" to something else since it's a binary per registry.
 5. Document why there won't be support for multiple binaries per registry (open an issue and write it in there).
-6. Output the binary owner/name, description (add), and recent versions after adding a registry.
+6. Output the binary owner/name, description, and recent versions after adding a registry.
-7. Urls should be `url::Url`.
-Versions should be `semver::Version`.
-8. Support `bvm use <binary-name> x.x` or with one version, or even `bvm use <binary-name>` to use the latest.
+7. Support `bvm use <binary-name> x.x` or with one version, or even `bvm use <binary-name>` to use the latest.
-9. Add command to ensure all binaries in the manifest file are installed (when using Windows, this is useful for when a user goes on a different computer since the binaries are stored locally).
+8. Add command to ensure all binaries in the manifest file are installed (when using Windows, this is useful for when a user goes on a different computer since the binaries are stored locally).
+It should also "use" any binaries as specified in the configuration.
+9. Scripts to add:
+   1. Add an "on" prefix so these are grouped together and use underscore separators.
-10. Add "postUninstall" script (ex. removing environment variables)
+   2. Add "on_uninstall_post" script
+   3. Add "on_use" script.
+   4. Add opposite of "on_use" for when the user stops using it.

 Medium effort: